DigitalPublishingToolkit/Money-Lab-Reader/md/3_4-Brunton.md

 of people’s awesomely eccentric home-built mining rigs, were pictures of improvised heat management.
-Box fans, big stretches of the corrugated tubing normally used to channel the waste heat from clothes driers, precariously poised air conditioners, and USB-powered fans resting directly on the finned heat sinks of boards were the rule.
+Box fans, big stretches of the corrugated tubing normally used to channel the waste heat from clothes driers, precariously poised air conditioners, and U.S.B-powered fans resting directly on the finned heat sinks of boards were the rule.
 Stories abounded of early Bitcoin devotees rerouting their home flues to keep the warm, hash-generating air circulating through their houses in